-Class A Certificates Class B Certificates Class C Certificates Aggregate Face Amount \$485,086,000 \$106,835,000 \$101,736,000 Interest Rate 6.636% 7.336% Six-Month LIBOR plus 2.25% Ratings: Moody's Baa2 Ba2 B1 Standard & Poor's BBB BB- В Initial Loan to Aircraft Value Ratio (cumulative) (1) 52.4% 64.0% 75.0% Highest Loan to Aircraft Value Ratio (cumulative) (2) 52.4% 64.0% 75.0% Expected Principal Distribution Window (in years) 0.5-15.0 0.5-12.0 0.5-7.0 Initial Average Life (in years from Issuance Date) 9.7 8.6 5.5 Regular Distribution Dates January 2 and July 2 January 2 and July 2 January 2 and July 2 Final Expected Regular Distribution Date (3) July 2, 2022 July 2, 2019 July 2, 2014 Final Legal Distribution Date (4) January 2, 2024 January 2, 2021 July 2, 2014 Minimum Denomination \$1,000 \$1,000 \$1,000 Section 1110 Protection Yes Yes Yes Liquidity Facility Coverage 3 semiannual 3 semiannual None interest payments interest payments
+Class A Certificates Class B Certificates Class C Certificates

+Aggregate Face Amount \$485,086,000 \$106,835,000 \$101,736,000

+Interest Rate % % Six-Month LIBOR plus %

+Ratings:

+Moody's Baa2 Ba2 B1

+Standard & Poor's BBB BB- В

+Initial Loan to Aircraft Value Ratio (cumulative) (1) 75.0%

+52.4% 64.0%

+Highest Loan to Aircraft Value Ratio (cumulative) (2) 75.0%

+52.4% 64.0%

+Expected Principal Distribution Window (in years) 0.5-7.0

+0.5-15.0 0.5-12.0

+Initial Average Life (in years from Issuance Date) 5.5

+9.7 8.6

+Regular Distribution Dates January 2 and July 2 January 2 and July 2 January 2 and July 2

+Final Expected Regular Distribution Date (3) July 2, 2014

+July 2, 2022 July 2, 2019

+Final Legal Distribution Date (4) January 2, 2024 January 2, 2021 July 2, 2014

+Minimum Denomination \$1,000 \$1,000 \$1,000

+Section 1110 Protection Yes Yes Yes

+Liquidity Facility Coverage 3 semiannual interest payments 3 semiannual interest payments None

-(1) The initial loan to aircraft value ratios measure the ratio of (a) (x) in the case of the Class A certificates, the aggregate principal amount of the Series A Equipment Notes relating to all aircraft, (y) in the case of the Class B certificates, the aggregate principal amount of the Series A Equipment Notes and the Series B Equipment Notes relating to all aircraft and (z) in the case of the Class C certificates, the aggregate principal amount of all Series A Equipment Notes, Series B Equipment Notes and Series C Equipment Notes relating to all aircraft to (b) the aggregate appraised base value of all aircraft (determined based on three appraisals setting forth values as of May 15, 2007, May 23, 2007 and May 15, 2007).
+- (1) The initial loan to aircraft value ratios measure the ratio of (a) (x) in the case of the Class A certificates, the aggregate principal amount of the Series A Equipment Notes relating to all aircraft, (y) in the case of the Class B certificates, the aggregate principal amount of the Series A Equipment Notes and the Series B Equipment Notes relating to all aircraft and (z) in the case of the Class C certificates, the aggregate principal amount of all Series A Equipment Notes, Series B Equipment Notes and Series C Equipment Notes relating to all aircraft to (b) the aggregate appraised base value of all aircraft (determined based on three appraisals setting forth values as of May 15, 2007, May 23, 2007 and May 15, 2007).
 These ratios are calculated assuming that the aggregate appraised base value of all aircraft is \$924,876,667 on the Issuance Date.
 The aggregate appraised base value is only an estimate and reflects certain assumptions.
-See "DESCRIPTION OF THE AIRCRAFT AND THE APPRAISALS."

-(2) The highest loan to aircraft value ratios are based on the aggregate appraised base value of all aircraft as of a certain future date.
-See "SUMMARY- Loan to Aircraft Value Ratios."
+See "DESCRIPTION OF THE AIRCRAFT AND THE APPRAISALS." - (2) The highest loan to aircraft value ratios are based on the aggregate appraised base value of all aircraft as of a certain future date.
+See "SUMMARY-Loan to Aircraft Value Ratios."
 The aggregate appraised base value is only an estimate and reflects certain assumptions.
-See "DESCRIPTION OF THE AIRCRAFT AND THE APPRAISALS."

-(3) Equipment Notes will mature on or before the Final Expected Regular Distribution Date for the certificates issued by the pass through trusts that own such Equipment Notes.

-(4) The Final Legal Distribution Date for each of the Class A certificates and Class B certificates is the Final Expected Regular Distribution Date for that class of certificates plus eighteen months, which represents the period corresponding to the applicable Liquidity Facility coverage of three semiannual interest payments.
+See "DESCRIPTION OF THE AIRCRAFT AND THE APPRAISALS." - (3) Equipment Notes will mature on or before the Final Expected Regular Distribution Date for the certificates issued by the pass through trusts that own such Equipment Notes. - (4) The Final Legal Distribution Date for each of the Class A certificates and Class B certificates is the Final Expected Regular Distribution Date for that class of certificates plus eighteen months, which represents the period corresponding to the applicable Liquidity Facility coverage of three semiannual interest payments.